Temnothorax crassispinus – Colony with queen and workers

 The Fourmiculture Charter for our Temnothorax unifasciatus ants:

-1. Approved breeding program of the Veterinary Services, managed by a specialist with a certificate of competence,
+1. Approved breeding program of the Veterinary Services, managed by a certified specialist,

 2. Free "Perfect Ant Keeper's Guide" and health record provided,